-RCP2.6 - Paris Agreement

-Physical risks

-- Increased storm damage to infrastructure in northern Europe, increased precipitation and sea level rise may cause damages to buildings and infrastructure, increase costs to "build back better" and/or retrofit existing infrastructure. - Similar and/or more intense climate-related consequences in the supply chain.

-Transition risks

-- Increased stakeholder expectations on Tele2 to mitigate climate change, contribute to societal preparedness and climate change adaptation. - Increased regulations will affect Tele2 both directly and indirectly in the form various forms of carbon pricing. - Strict regulations on advanced sustainability reporting. - Financial actors and institutions placing more stringent demands on companies seeking funding, loans and credit. - If the development and innovation of energy storage is not up to speed with energy needs as the economy transitions to renewables, there may be disruptions in the energy supply. - Increased electrification, such as electric cars and IoT will increase the pressure on the electrical grid, which can lead to disruptions and/or energy price volatility.
+RCP2.6 - Paris Agreement RCP8.5 - Business-as-usual IEA NZE 2050 Physical risks Increased storm damage to infrastructure in northern Europe, increased precipitation and sea level rise may cause damages to buildings and infrastructure, increase costs to "build back better" and/or retrofit existing infrastructure.
+Similar and/or more intense climate-related consequences in the supply chain.
+Physical risks Floods, landslides and forest fires, as well as storm damage, will cause significant damage.
+Changes in precipitation and sea level rise will cause a need to refit offices and infrastructure to cope with the warmer and wetter climate.
+Northern Europe is highly impacted in this scenario, but Tele2's global value chain is impacted even more severely, leading to longer lead times, scarcities and raised prices.
+Physical risks Only transition risks have been assessed in the IEA NZE 2050 transition scenario.
+Transition risks Transition risks Transition risks Increased stakeholder expectations on Tele2 to mitigate climate change, contribute to societal preparedness and climate change adaptation.
+Increased regulations will affect Tele2 both directly and indirectly in the form various forms of carbon pricing.
+Strict regulations on advanced sustainability reporting.
+Financial actors and institutions placing more stringent demands on companies seeking funding, loans and credit.
+If the development and innovation of energy storage is not up to speed with energy needs as the economy transitions to renewables, there may be disruptions in the energy supply.
+Increased electrification, such as electric cars and IoT will increase the pressure on the electrical grid, which can lead to disruptions and/or energy price volatility.
+Business operations in the EU dictate that even in a low-action scenario, transition risks will be present albeit significantly lower than in an RCP2.6 scenario.
+Prices on, and availability of, refrigerants and batteries will be impacted by EU regulations, leading to increased costs as well as prices and scarcity of materials/components for Tele2 and along the value chain.
+Risks will come in the form of increased expectations from stakeholders such as regulators and investors, leading to loss of investments or customers if not met.
+The finite nature of fossil fuels could lead to a future where there are not enough to maintain the economic system.

-RCP8.5 - Business-as-usual

-Physical risks

-- Floods, landslides and forest fires, as well as storm damage, will cause significant damage. - Changes in precipitation and sea level rise will cause a need to refit offices and infrastructure to cope with the warmer and wetter climate. - Northern Europe is highly impacted in this scenario, but Tele2's global value chain is impacted even more severely, leading to longer lead times, scarcities and raised prices.

-Transition risks

-- Business operations in the EU dictate that even in a low-action scenario, transition risks will be present albeit significantly lower than in an RCP2.6 scenario. - Prices on, and availability of, refrigerants and batteries will be impacted by EU regulations, leading to increased costs as well as prices and scarcity of materials/components for Tele2 and along the value chain. - Risks will come in the form of increased expectations from stakeholders such as regulators and investors, leading to loss of investments or customers if not met. - The finite nature of fossil fuels could lead to a future where there are not enough to maintain the economic system.
 Inaction on climate change could thus lead to increased electricity prices and disruptions to the electrical grid on a microeconomic level, and major recessions on a macroeconomic level.
+The energy sector undergoes a stringent transition to a low carbon economy and climate-related transition risks related to energy and emissions will increase.
+A rapid electrification of the global society, including the industry sector, implies an increase in demand for certain raw materials, which could lead to higher prices and increased scarcity of materials critical to the ICT sector.
+Increased fluctuations of the electric grid due to increased use of renewable energy may increase the risk of business disruptions and unforeseen financial consequences.
+As the transition proceeds, fossil fuels are likely to experience a drastic drop in demand.
+To accelerate the transition, the fossil fuel industry is likely to also experience an increased implementation of policy instruments to regulate fossil fuels and in turn impact Tele2 business and value chain.
+Climate-related pricing mechanisms to regulate emissions, especially within the energy and industry sector, such as carbon taxes and carbon pricing, is likely to increase.
+This could affect Tele2 both directly and indirectly by increasing the price of production the work of the use we have